-Origins of Football
+The Origins of Football

 Football is the most popular sport in the world and there are more members of the Federation Internationale de Football Association (FIFA) than the United Nations.
-The appeal of the sport and how to play football is its simplicity and basic scoring system.
+The appeal of the sport is its simplicity and basic scoring system.
 Football is the most played sport globally and important matches around the world attract huge television audiences.
 A national team is representative of the population.
 Football is one sport that can break down divisions and even countries embroiled in civil war or internal disputes get behind a common cause when the national team plays.
-Following a club team is a badge of loyalty and for some people in the world the sport brings escapism from their concerns.
+Following a club team is a badge of loyalty and for some people in the world, the sport brings escapism from their concerns.
 Football is the world’s favourite sport and originated from the separation of rugby football and association football (soccer) in England in 1863.
 The Football Association of England (the FA) was formed and it became the first body to govern the sport.
 However, kicking a ball with the foot had been taking place for many years before the FA was formed.
-From the second and third centuries there is evidence of the Chinese military controlling a ball with their feet and evidence of how to play football.
+From the second and third centuries, there is evidence of the Chinese military controlling a ball with their feet and evidence of playing football.
 Greece, the Far East and Japan played games along the lines of football but England is where the modern game was invented.

 Pitch and Equipment